makman568/algofun/pq/traffic/consensus_traffic.md

 ## 9. Summary and Key Findings

 This analysis provides two distinct but related views of consensus traffic: the theoretical potential and the observed reality.

+**The theoretical message generation rate forms the basis for bandwidth calculation and capacity planning.
+The empirical results are presented solely to provide supporting evidence that the theoretical model accurately reflects real-world behavior.**

 ### 9.1 Theoretical View